-Advanced photo editing, from tone curves to working with multiple layers, was once limited to desktop computers.
-Now, thanks to impressive performance improvements in mobile devices and apps that take advantage of that power, you can not only capture high-resolution (and RAW) photos on your phone, but also edit them directly on your mobile device with much of the control you’d find on a computer.
+Advanced photo editing was once limited to desktop computers.
+Now, thanks to impressive performance improvements in mobile devices and apps that take advantage of that power, not only capture high-quality photos on your phone, but you can also edit them directly on the same device with much of the control you’d find on a computer.

-On both Google’s Play Store and Apple’s iOS App Store, there is no shortage of photo editing apps to choose from.
-While we have specific guides for the best photo apps for both Android and iOS, here we’ve wrapped up the best photo editing tools available on both platforms.
-Regardless of your choice of platform, the apps below will work for you.
+On both Google’s Play Store and Apple’s App Store, there is no shortage of photo editing apps to choose from.
+We have separate guides for the best camera apps for Android and iOS, but here we’ve compiled the best editing tools available on both platforms.
+Regardless of your choice of mobile OS, these are the apps you can count on.

 Adobe Lightroom has become the gold standard for digital photo management and editing amongst professionals.
 Thankfully, due to the simplified interface and wonderful syncing features, it doesn’t take a pro to manage or edit photos in the cloud-based version, Lightroom CC.
 Available on both Android and iOS, Adobe Lightroom CC is a full-featured photo manager and editor, complete with RAW photo support, presets, exposure adjustments, watermarking, and so much more.
 It’s free to download and edit photos in, but if you want the ability to sync your photos across devices and use the premium features, you’ll need to shell out for Adobe’s Photography Creative Cloud plan, which costs $10 per month and also gives you access to Photoshop and Lightroom Classic on the desktop.